dfsw/Cookies/README.md

-# Just Natural Expansion 0.0.1 - A Cookie Clicker Mod
+# Just Natural Expansion 0.0.1

-A comprehensive expansion mod for Cookie Clicker that adds new achievements, upgrades, and features while maintaining compatibility with the vanilla game.

-This mod adds a total of **459 new achievements** and **252 new upgrades** to Cookie Clicker, significantly expanding the endgame content and providing new goals for long-term players.
+### A Cookie Clicker Mod

+**The Just Natural Expansion Mod** enhances the Cookie Clicker endgame without disrupting core gameplay, staying true to the spirit of the vanilla experience.
+It introduces over **450 achievements** and **200 upgrades**, all specifically designed for late-game progression, so early or mid-game players may not immediately notice changes upon installation.
+By default, the mod adds no upgrades and marks new achievements as shadow, allowing leaderboard-focused players to pursue extra challenges without affecting their current gameplay.

+Players aiming for higher scores and a more rewarding late-game can enable Cookie, Kitten, and Building upgrades, while also converting shadow achievements into regular ones to gain extra milk for their efforts.
+These upgrades can be disabled at any time, and shadow achievements can be re-enabled via the options menu.
+However, a permanent shadow achievement will be awarded to mark that you have used the mod outside of leaderboard competition mode.

 Many achievements are tracked across multiple ascensions or involve progress that the base game does not normally record, such as popping Shiny Wrinklers.
 While you may have already completed some of these, there is no way to determine your progress on them unless the mod is installed.
 Progress on items not tracked by the vanilla game or not carried across ascensions will only start being recorded once the mod is active.
 You can view additional tracked stats and their current values in the Stats menu.

+**All new achievements are designed to be attainable, though some require significant effort.
+Thank you for playing!
+If you enjoy the mod, please spread the word!**

-## Special Thanks
+#### Special Thanks

-A very special thank you to the creator of the [Darky Cheevos Package](https://github.com/hyoretsu/DarkysCheevosPackage) Cookie Clicker mod — wherever you may be.
-I borrowed some of your custom icons, and your mod provided valuable guidance and inspiration during development.
+Extra gooey gratitude to the mysterious hero who uploaded the custom Cookie Clicker icons I stumbled upon on [Imgur](https://imgur.com/3jNJJNw).
+If you ever reveal yourself, I will shower you with credit (and maybe a few billion cookies).
+Those icons patched up some stubborn gaps that were giving me dough-induced headaches.

-Another big thanks to the active members of the Cookie Clicker Discord, who answered my questions about late-game strategy and helped shape the direction this mod ultimately took.
+Big, chocolate-covered thanks to the amazing folks in the Cookie Clicker Discord, whose late-game wisdom and strategic tips helped shape this mod into the crunchy masterpiece it is today.

+#### Why This Mod Exists

+As I approached the late-game of Cookie Clicker, I felt a real sense of loss, I was running out of fun goals to chase.
+I began searching for mods that could extend the experience without radically changing the core playstyle.

+I found plenty of end-game mods that added new buildings or flashy mechanics, but they did not feel true to the vanilla game and often were not balanced at all.
+I also came across a few that introduced extremely difficult—sometimes nearly impossible—achievements.
+Those were closer to what I wanted, but I was not looking for the impossible.
+I wanted *more* of what I had already been enjoying.

+So, I set out to imagine what Cookie Clicker might feel like if it simply lasted longer.
+Achievements are challenging, but not unreasonable.
+Additions don’t break the existing formula, though I did have to nerf my kittens pretty heavily to keep them balanced.
+The goal was always to extend the game, not reinvent it.

+I hope you find that I have met that goal and that this mod adds a few more years of clicking, planning, and cookie glory to your game.
+If not I plan on enjoying it myself anyways.

+## Installation Directions

+This mod has not been released yet, please keep an eye on this area for release information.

+#### Web (Preferred)

+#### Steam

+#### Mobile
+The mobile version of Cookie Clicker does not support mods at this time.

 ## Features

 ## New Achievements

-### Challenge Achievements (15 achievements)
+### Challenge Achievements (16 achievements)
-*Note: Yes, these challenges are all doable, and no, none of them are absurdly impossible (No ECM Life Here).
+*Note: Yes, these challenges are all doable, and no, none of them are absurdly impossible (No [ECM Style](https://lookas123.github.io/ECM/) Here).
 But do not expect a free ride.
 These achievments won't hold your hand, and they definitely won't go easy on you.
 Think of them less like a grind and more like a puzzle, one that needs clever planning, careful timing, and maybe a lucky cookie or well placed upgrade.
 Remember this is extending the late game and adding game play time, you should not be looking to knock these all out in a week.*

-### Requires Born Again Mode
+##### Requires Born Again Mode
 - **Hardercorest**: Bake **10 billion cookies** with no cookie clicks and no upgrades bought in Born Again mode
 - **Hardercorest-er**: Bake **1 billion cookies** with no more than 15 clicks, no more than 15 buildings (no selling), and no more than 15 upgrades in Born Again mode
 - **The Final Countdown**: Own exactly 20 Cursors, 19 Grandmas, 18 Farms, yada yada yada, down to 1 You.
 No selling or sacrificing any buildings.
 Must be earned in Born Again mode